 Four Ways to Mitigate Bias in Performance Evaluations

 When done well, performance evaluations serve several valuable functions.
 For staff, they provide a clear pathway for development and advancement.
-For managers, they help build alignment with their staff and provide a forum for sharing and receiving feedback.
-For leaders, performance evaluations, taken as a whole, can provide valuable insight into how well their team and culture is serving to meet their organization’s mission and goals.
-If used without rigor and care, performance evaluations can create confusion, lead to inequitable outcomes, and lower staff morale.
+For managers, they help build alignment with their staff with relationship-building in mind, and provide a forum for sharing and receiving feedback.
+Taken as a whole, performance evaluations can also provide valuable insight into how well their team and culture is meeting their organization’s mission, values, and goals.
+Yet, without rigor and care, performance evaluations can create confusion, lead to inequitable outcomes, and lower staff morale.

 Here are four tips for mitigating bias in performance evaluations:

 Rubrics lay out the criteria that you’re evaluating so you and your staff can stay focused and aligned on what really matters.
 Our performance evaluation form template includes three areas to reflect the expectations that make up your rubric: one for tracking goals and results achieved, one for core values, and one for core competencies.
 Using a rubric helps managers and staff separate preferences and traditions from the requirements.
 If you’re creating a rubric or doing performance evaluations for the first time, use the staff person’s job description or role expectations as a starting point.

 2. Collect evidence and input to inform your assessment (not the other way around!).